Junb Affects Hair Follicle Development And Regeneration By Promoting The Proliferation Of Dermal Papilla Cells In Goats

 TLDR JUNB boosts hair growth in goats by helping specific skin cells multiply.

-The study investigates the role of the transcription factor JUNB in hair follicle development and regeneration, focusing on its effects on dermal papilla (DP) cells in cashmere goats.
-JUNB was found to significantly enhance the viability and proliferation of DP cells.
-The research identified TCF3 as a target gene of JUNB and demonstrated that JUNB upregulates genes related to the Wnt signaling pathway, such as CTNNB1 (β-catenin), Cyclin D1, and C-myc, at both mRNA and protein levels.
-High homology between goat and mouse JUNB protein sequences led to the use of C57 BL/6 mice for in vivo experiments, which confirmed that JUNB promotes hair regeneration.
-These findings suggest that JUNB could be a molecular target for improving cashmere quality and breeding in cashmere goats by enhancing hair regeneration through the Wnt signaling pathway.
+The study explores the role of the transcription factor JUNB in hair follicle development and regeneration in cashmere goats, highlighting its impact on dermal papilla (DP) cells.
+JUNB was found to enhance the viability and proliferation of DP cells by activating the Wnt signaling pathway and increasing the expression of genes such as CTNNB1, Cyclin D1, and C-myc.
+In vivo experiments with C57 BL/6 mice confirmed that JUNB promotes hair regeneration.
+These results suggest that JUNB could be a molecular target for improving cashmere quality and breeding in goats.

 Discuss this study in the Community →